 Additional feature types have been defined for the storage of multiple trajectories data like moored ADCP (Feature type = timeseriesProfile) or shipborn ADCP (Feature type = trajectory profile).

 Specific documentation for biological data

 In the framework of EMODnet Chemistry project, specific formats for litter data have been produced:

-- Microlitter format and examples of ODV data and CDI xml metadata files
+- Microlitter in sediment format and examples of ODV data and CDI xml metadata files

 - Beach and seafloor litter guidance document